 Documents may describe any conceivable entity, hence the link to the highest-level entity in the CRM hierarchy.
-This property is intended for cases where a reference is regarded as being of a documentary the British Museum catalogue (E31) documents the British Museum's Collection (E78)
+This property is intended for cases where a reference is regarded as being of a documentary character, in the scholarly or scientific sense.

+• the British Museum catalogue (E31) documents the British Museum's Collection (E78)